Information for Students

 PIPS hosts that have previously hosted a student can give you an idea of organisation you could contact directly.
 You can see former PIPS hosts via our Student placement Database and our past PIPS logo cloud.

-Applying directly to companies
+Applying directly to organisations

 You are also free to apply directly to companies that you are interested in.
 You could: